maercaestro/megat-tokenizer/README.md

 ## Features

-1. **Custom Tokenization:** Tokenizer tailored to Megat's literature works.
+1. **Custom Tokenization:** Tokenizer tailored to my literature works.
-2. **Fast Training:** Able to train the tokenization model on Megat's works in around 3-4 minutes on a MacBook.
+2. **Fast Training:** Able to train the tokenization model on my works in around 3-4 minutes on a MacBook M1
 3. **Easy Testing:** Users can test the code using pytest.
 Simply ensure they have pytest installed (`pip install pytest`) and run the following command:
    ```sh
    $ pytest -v .